-- Complete the online report form for suspected COVID-19 exposure and call housing director for further instructions. - Direct student to phone the health clinic for a teleevaluation of symptoms. - Student may then be asked to report to the clinic to receive testing depending on the amount and type of exposure to infected individual. - The health clinic will contact the GDPH to begin the contract tracing process in cooperation with EGSC. - Student will self-quarantine within assigned residence hall space pending results of test (if testing is completed) - Roommates will be notified to maintain adequate sanitation and social distancing guidelines within the apartment until test is processed. - If test is negative, students go can proceed under routine social distancing guidelines for all students. - If test is positive, see scenario 3.
+- Complete the online report form for suspected COVID-19 exposure and call housing director for further instructions. - Direct student to phone the health clinic for a teleevaluation of symptoms. - Student may then be asked to report to the clinic to receive testing depending on the amount and type of exposure to infected individual. - The health clinic will contact the GDPH to begin the contract tracing process in cooperation with EGSC. - Student will self-quarantine within assigned residence hall space pending results of test (if testing is completed)

-Housing; Dining: Student Affairs May 30 or ASAP
+Housing; Dining; Student Affairs May 30 or ASAP